Lavaei/snappfood/README.md

 0. Execute `php artisan migrate` to create tables in the given database.

 ### How to run
 0. Execute `php artisan snapp:call` in the root directory.
 You can use `php artisan snapp:call --random` to assign calls to operators with same priority randomly (This algorithm is fair, but consumes more resources).
-0. Use below API to interact with application.
-You should see the output in `stdout` of `php artisan snapp:call ` command.
+0. Use the below API to interact with the application (There are more APIs but the question just asks these APIs).
+You should see the output in `stdout` of `php artisan snapp:call
+` command.

     0. Create new call with given priority (1 means low, 2 means high)